abcminiuser/python-elgato-streamdeck/README.md

 ## Status:

-Working - you can enumerate devices, set the brightness of the panel(s), and set the images shown on each button.
+Working - you can enumerate devices, set the brightness of the panel(s), set the images shown on each button, and read the current button states.

 ## Dependencies: